 by Dr. C.H.
 Weaver M.D.
-Medical Editor (08/2018)
+Medical Editor 10/2020

 The following is a general overview of the treatment of stage I - III rectal cancer.
 The information on this Web site is intended to help educate you about your treatment options and to facilitate a mutual or shared decision-making process with your treating cancer physician.

-Stage I -III adenocarcinoma of the rectum is relatively uncommon and is often curable by surgical removal of the cancer.
 Different types of surgery may be recommended depending on the location and specific characteristics of the cancer.

 Low anterior or abdominoperineal resection: A low anterior resection (LAR) involves an incision across the abdomen and removal of the cancerous part of the rectum along with some surrounding tissue and lymph nodes.
 This is often done for cancers that are in the upper part of the rectum.
 Lower cancers may be treated with removal of the rectum along with extensive removal of surrounding tissues (total mesorectal excision).
 Depending on where the cancer was and how much of the rectum was removed, the colon may be reconnected to the remaining part of the rectum or to the anus.
 When possible, the surgery will allow a patient to continue to pass waste through the anus.
 Some patients, however, may require a temporary or permanent colostomy (an artificial opening that allows waste to pass from the colon to the outside of the body).

 If the cancer is very low in the rectum (near the anus), a patient may need to have an abdominoperineal resection (APR).
 This involves an incision in the abdomen and an incision around the anus.
 Because both the rectum and the anus are removed, an APR requires a permanent colostomy.